Wholesale Properties Guide 101: How to Start Wholesaling Real Estate

 Making an offer to a seller is an essential part of the deal.
 A seller might feel motivated, but they still have to find the offer attractive enough to accept.
 Two keys to having a great offer include having accurate comparables (comps) and utilizing the Maximum Allowable Offer (MAO) formula.

-Pulling Comparables (Comps) for Wholesale Properties
+Pulling Comparables (Comps) for Wholesaling Real Estate

 Comps are the prices paid for recently sold properties that are comparable in size, style, and location to the property you are researching.
 Looking at similar properties gives you an idea of what your property will be worth once the repairs are completed.
 Check out the 3 best ways to pull comps so that you have the most accurate offer to the seller.
+You can do just that at MyHouseDeals as we offer comps for any properties on, or off, our platform.

-Maximum Allowable Offer (MAO) for Wholesale Properties
+Maximum Allowable Offer (MAO) for Wholesaling Real Estate

 This formula is a great framework for investors to determine how much they should offer for a distressed property.
 The MAO is designed to keep you from overpaying for a property.
 The most useful MAO includes accurate repair and ARV estimates.
 Of course they won’t be exact.
 But the more accurate your ARV and repair estimates, the more likely you won’t pay too much for a wholesale deal.
 Research your comps, talk to contractors, and do your due diligence.
 The more you practice determining estimates, the more accurate you will become.